Have You Been Injured by an Uninsured Driver?

 Car insurance covers an injury victim’s medical costs after a traffic crash, but if a motorist who doesn’t have auto insurance injures you, what can you do?
 If a negligent driver with no insurance injures you, you may need to be advised and represented by a Dalton traffic accident lawyer.

 Georgia is an at-fault state for car insurance, so when an accident happens, the at-fault driver has liability for the other driver’s losses and damages.
 The victims injured in the accident recover their compensation by bringing a claim against the at-fault driver’s insurance company.

-Under the at-fault system, before a negligent driver’s car insurance company will compensate you for your medical expenses, you have to prove which driver was responsible for the accident, and that’s when you may need the services and advice of a Dalton traffic accident attorney.
+Under the at-fault system, before a negligent driver’s car insurance company will compensate you for your medical expenses, you have to prove which driver was responsible for the accident, and that’s when you may need the services and advice of an accident attorney.

 What Auto Insurance is Required in Georgia?

 In the State of Georgia, every driver is required by law to carry car insurance, but the Insurance Information Institute reports that nearly twelve percent of the drivers in this state – about one in eight – are uninsured and don’t have the legally required minimum insurance coverage, which is:

 - $25,000 per person for bodily injury coverage

 - $50,000 total per collision for bodily injury coverage

 - $25,000 per collision for property damage coverage